andyzhangx/demo/issues/acr-issues.md

 | v1.15 | 1.15.0 |
 | v1.16 | 1.16.0 |

-### 4. pull private ACR image failed randomly on a MSI enabled cluster
+### 4. pull private ACR image failed randomly on a managed identity enabled cluster

 **Issue details**:
 On a MSI enabled cluster, when non-ACR docker image is pulled first, the cache credential will only cache anonymous access credential, managed identity credential won't be fetched in the next 1min until cache expired.